-Student Expectation Student Expectation Reason for Compliance Students are to mute their microphones on their device at the start of each lesson.
-1 Teacher will ensure microphones are turned off during online class time.
+Student Expectation Reason for Compliance Consequence Feedback from microphones interrupts smooth flow of the lesson.
+Teacher will ensure microphones are turned off during online class time.

 RESPONDING TO A TEACHER'S QUESTION

 Student Expectation Reason for Compliance Consequence Teachers will call on students to answer.
 Unmute your microphone and answer.
 Allows teachers to call on individuals to answer questions.
 DO NOT mute other students while online in class.
 The consequence is a demerit.